JTinkers/StockSocky/README.md

 # How it works - behind the scenes
 StockSocky is split into two layers: an app and a service.

-The service is simply a Web API serving as a database provider.
+The service is simply a Web API with a connected database.

 The app handles management of stocks and purchases aswell as market value fetching from finnhub API.

-The point of having separate service and an app without a clientside database is to be able to have a single database with multiple clients
-\- just in case if you wanted to host it in different configurations.

 StockSocky was built using Nuxt, Vue, WebSockets and ASP.NET Core.